demisto/content-docs/docs/partners/adopt.md

 <br/>

-<details><summary><strong>Adopt Using Visual Studio Code</strong></summary>
+<details><summary><strong>Adopt Using a Text Editor/IDE</strong></summary>
 <br/>
 <div>
-If you are creating the Pull Request from Visual Studio Code, please follow the below steps.
-For additional guidance, watch the <a href="https://www.youtube.com/watch?v=9GPkhtRw4Oc">Visual Studio video overview</a>.
+You can also perform the necessary steps to adopt using any text editor or an IDE of your choice and the command line.

-To follow along, you'll need to have [Demisto SDK installed on your machine](https://github.com/demisto/demisto-sdk#installation).
+**Requirements:** To follow along, you'll need to have [Demisto SDK installed on your machine](https://github.com/demisto/demisto-sdk#installation).

+For additional guidance, you can watch how to [perform the steps using Visual Studio Code](https://www.youtube.com/watch?v=9GPkhtRw4Oc).

 1. Locate your company's Pack folder and open the `README.md` file.
 Paste the below text into the file: